Bebo-K-S/Restaurant_Recommender_Chatbot/README.md

 - Ahmed Yasser:
   - Updated the “Dictionary.csv” file.
   - Modularized the main source file to separate “.ml” files.
   - Updated the rules to be of type options.
   - Created the “resultArray” to help store all user preferences to be able to generate accurate responses.
-  -	Created the “generate_response” function that will ask the user specific questions, and then, decide on which path he/she will go through.
+  - Updated the “generate_response” function that will ask the user specific questions, and then, decide on which path he/she will go through.
   - Created the helper functions in the “generate_response” function.

 # Demo Video